What degree(s) will I earn from this program?

 How long will it take me to complete the program?

-Ordinarily, the program is completed in two academic years, including part of the intervening summer, or a total of five semesters.
+Ordinarily, the program is completed in two academic years, or a total of four semesters.
 There is also the possibility of a three year or part-time option.

 How much does the program cost?
 Is there financial aid?